Intel-bigdata/SSM/supports/How_TO_RUN.md

 - `{database_name}` is the database used by SSM. **Please create this database before launching SSM.**
 - `{username}`/`{password}` username and password for connection mysql.

-**Note that you should initilize the database before launching SSM.*** Use `./bin/start-smart.sh -format` to initilize the database.
+**Note that you should initialize the database before launching SSM.*** Use `./bin/start-smart.sh -format` to initialize the database.

 ## Troubleshooting